 We, the Board of Directors of N/A do hereby resolve that on 2021, the Board reviewed this application and, furthermore, the Board in proper motion and vote approved this application for submission to the City of Madera.
 Furthermore, we certify that the agency making this application is (1) non- profit, (2) tax exempt, and (3) incorporated in the State of California, and has complied with all applicable laws and regulations.
 To the best of our knowledge, all information presented herein is correct and complete.

-Dated: May 28 , 2021

-AGENCY NAME: City of Madera, Parks and Community Services

-ADDRESS: 701 East 5th Street, Madera, CA 93738

-TELEPHONE: (559) 661-5495

-Email Address arodriguez@madera.gov

-This application and the information contained herein are true, correct and complete to the best of my knowledge.

-By: Mary Church for Arnoldo Rodriguez Executive Director

-DUE DATE: May 28, 2021, 5:00 p.m.
+Dated: May 28 , 2021 AGENCY NAME: City of Madera, Parks and Community Services ADDRESS: 701 East 5 th Street, Madera, CA 93738 TELEPHONE: (559) 661-5495 Email Address arodriguez@madera.gov By: President of the Board of Directors This application and the information contained herein are true, correct and complete to the best of my knowledge.
+By: Mary Church for Arnoldo Rodriguez Executive Director EMAIL THE APPLICATION TO: aestrada@madera.gov DUE DATE: May 28, 2021, 5:00 p.m.